Audience Scanning Laser Effects Workshop

-LVR Limited are pleased to introduce a unique hands-on practical workshop for designers
+LVR Optical are pleased to introduce a unique hands-on practical workshop for designers

-and operators of laser effects wanting to produce effects that create safe exposure levels for audience illumination.
+and operators of laser effects wanting to produce effects that create safe exposure levels for audience illumination (crowd scanning).

 The one-day session is designed to follow on from the knowledge gained from the